Houston Divorce Lawyers

 What are the grounds for divorce in Texas?

 Divorce is a method of ending a marriage contract between two people.
-Divorce in Texas can be “no fault” or “fault-based.”
-A no fault divorce is a marital dissolution proceeding in which neither party is required to prove fault (show that the other party caused the breakdown of the marriage).
+Divorce in Texas can be “no-fault” or “fault-based.”
+A no-fault divorce is a marital dissolution proceeding in which neither party is required to prove fault (show that the other party caused the breakdown of the marriage).
 Under no-fault divorce laws, either party may obtain a divorce even if the other spouse does not consent.
-If a couple’s marriage has become “insupportable” or the couple has been living apart for three years, they can get a no-fault divorce.
+If a couple’s marriage has become “insupportable” or has been living apart for three years, they can get a no-fault divorce.

 What exactly is a no-fault divorce?